THE ENGRAM METHOD

 Comparison Scenarios

-Two similar conditions or clients side by side.
-You identify the critical differences that change the clinical decision.
+Two similar clients or athletes side by side.
+You identify the critical differences that change the decision — lab values, training history, risk factors.
 Trains differentiation between look-alike situations.

 4–6 MINDIFFERENTIATION